eirianp/presentation1_mercurial/Why_Mercurial___Presentation.md

 	* this is roughly equivalent to `git instaweb`.
 	* Personally, I find `hg serve` much more useful than `hg cat`'ing through different revisions.
 As a software developer, a web interface is useful to me when I want to see when a bug was introduced or fixed.
 <br><br><br><br><br>

+## Dive into distributed version control with Mercurial -- Reverting
+* As we saw earlier, it's possible to discard changes and return to the last revision using `hg revert` or `hg revert --all`.
+This is equivalent to deleting any changed files and doing an `svn update`.
+* That's great, but eventually I'm going to commit to a branch that management has under *CRB control* (Change Review Board -- maintenance only branches that require approval for checkins).
+* To get Larry the Product Owner off my case, I can quickly undo the last commit with an `hg rollback`.
+3 hours and 46 Googles later, I can figure out how to do this in SVN.
+By then, Larry would have noticed and I will have had to write apology cards to 4 different managers and India's CRB board.
+* That's great too, but what if Earl got his CRB approved change into the branch moments after my bad commit?
+I can simply do an `hg backout -r x --merge` to remove my revision x from the branch.
+Note that this command may cause merge conflicts.
+<br><br><br><br><br>

+## Dive into distributed version control with Mercurial -- Merging
+<br><br><br><br><br>

 ## Mercurial Extension
 * also talk bout how Hg is monolithic and Git is an aggregate of smaller programs.